chitinlink/chitinlink.github.io/_posts/2020-07-20-sea-of-thieves-terms.md

 "Shoreleave"
 : When you're given shoreleave, it means you're allowed to do whatever in the island you're parked at.

+"Broadside" (verb)
+: *Broadsiding* a ship means firing on it from the side.
+It's important because cannon fire has to be coordinated and uninterrupted to win damage trades.

+"Windward" and "Leeward"
+: The direction the wind blows in and the one opposite that, respectively.
+In the context of directions, *wind* and *lee* are also good.

 ## Notes

 This is intended for gameplay and is not entirely accurate to real life nautical terms.
 For instance, the hind mast is actually called a *mizzenmast*.